 Media

 You Have to Move!
-The Cruel and Ineffective Criminalization of Unhoused People in Los Angeles, 2024, John Rafling, Human Rights Watch
+The Cruel and Ineffective Criminalization of Unhoused People in Los Angeles, 2024, John Raphling, Human Rights Watch

 Inside LA’s Homeless Industrial Complex, 2022, Tracy Rosenthal, The New Republic